SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 <!--
 - I wanted to end with some special thanks
-- Khan Academy for letting take the time to speak to yinz today
+- First to Khan Academy for letting take the time to speak to yinz today
-- Emily Janzer at Khan Academy...
+- Next to Emily Janzer at Khan Academy...
 - Josh Smith at Calendly, and...
 - Luke Rathbun at Publicis Media for proofreading these slides
 - And finally, my wife Anne for giving up a bunch of evenings...